 # # #

-A comment period will be held through Dec.
-8, 2017 before a final candidate is selected.
-The Utah Judicial Council must then certify the appointment within 45 days of selection.
-To submit written comments about the candidates, contact Mark Urry, Fourth District Court Executive, email@example.com.
+A comment period will be held through June 26, 2018, before a final candidate is selected by the Mayor of Blanding, Joe B. Lyman, who has 30 days to make an appointment.
+The appointment is subject to ratification by the Blanding City Council.
+The Utah Judicial Council must then certify the appointment.
+To submit written comments about the candidates, contact Melisse Stiglich, Administrative Office of the Courts, at firstname.lastname@example.org.

 # # #